kottenator/unity-grooveshark-webapp/README.md

 Since Ubuntu 12.10 there is a great opportunity to integrate your website's might & magic with Ubuntu Unity interface - [Unity web-apps](http://developer.ubuntu.com/webapps/).

 This gives you chance to:
-- show your web-app in Unity Launcher (left side-bar) and Dash (apps search popup):
+- show your web-app in Unity Launcher (left side-bar) and Dash (apps search popup)
-- show specific context actions (right-click on Launcher icon):
+- show specific context actions (right-click on Launcher icon)
-- integrate your website with Unity Messages menu:
+- integrate your website with Unity Messages menu
-- integrate your website with Unity Sound menu:
+- integrate your website with Unity Sound menu

 Features
 --------